-An Alternate: Only one Transfer Point
+Atternate 1: Only One Transfer Point

-One alternate approach for handling raised breeding livestock involves including all youngstock with the market livestock until they are transferred into the breeding herd.
+One alternate approach for handling raised breeding livestock involves including all youngstock with the market livestock until they are transferring into the breeding herd.
 For example, all beef or dairy youngstock would be listed with the market animals until an animal freshens or is used for breeding service.
 A base value is used only for the breeding herd.
-In our example, only the cows would have a base value.
-Since young breeding stock would be valued at market value on the balance sheet, part of the revenue from raising replacements is reflected through that change in market value.
-The difference between the base value of animals at the time they enter the breeding herd and their value on the preceding balance represents revenue for this year.
+In our example, on the cows would have a base value.
+Since young breeding stock would be valued at market value on the balance sheet, part of the revenue from raising replacements is reflected through that change in market value. the difference between the base value of animals at the time they enter the breeding herd and their value on the preceding balance represents revenue for this year.
 This revenue is reflected by including both the transfer value of the breeding animals and the change in the value of market livestock in revenue.
-For example, an animal valued at \$600 in the beginning of year inventory with a base value of \$1,000 will have an raised replacement income of \$1,000 and a decrease in inventory of market livestock of \$600 resulting in a net revenue of the \$400, which is the increase in the value of the animal.
+For example, an animal valued at \$600 in the beginning of year inventory with a base value of \$1,000 will have a raised replacement income of \$1,000 and a decrease in inventory of market livestock of \$600 resulting in a net revenue of \$400, which is the increase in the value of the animal.

 Since there is only one class of breeding stock, the change in the cost value of the breeding stock represents the net effect of transfers to breeding livestock and sales of breeding livestock.
-For example, a herd with a base value of \$1,000 per animal, 100 animals at the beginning of the year and 110 animals at end of year, has a change in cost value of breeding livestock of \$10,000.
+For example, a herd with a base value of \$1,000 per animal, 100 animals at the beginning of the year and 110 at the end of the year, has a change in cost value of breeding livestock of \$10,000.
 This could result from transfer of 30 animals and sale of 20 animals.
 Thus, the value of transferred animals minus the change in cost inventory gives the base value of raised animals sold.
 For our example:

-Transfer Value of Breeding Livestock \$ 30,000 (-) Change in Cost Value Inventory 10,000 (=) Base Value of Raised Animals Sold \$ 20,000
+Transfer value of breeding livestock \$ 30,000 (-) Change in cost value inventory (- ) 10,000 (=) Base value of raised animals sold \$20,000

-This value is then subtracted from the value of raised breeding stock sold to determine the gain or loss on the sale of raised breeding livestock.
+The value is then subtracted from the value of raised breeding stock sold to determine the gain or loss on the sale of raised breeding livestock

-Raised Breeding Livestock Sold \$ 12,500 Base Value of Raised Breeding Livestock Sold (-) 20,000 Gain or (loss) on Sale of Breeding Livestock \$(7,500)
+Raised breeding livestock sold \$12,500 Base value of raised breeding livestock sold (- ) 20,000 Gain (or loss) on sale of breeding livestock \$(7,500)

-This procedure has the advantage that; (1) only one base value must be established, (2) herds where a significant proportion of the youngstock are sold (primarily meat animals), do not have to separate breeding animals from market livestock until they enter the breeding herd, and (3) it is simpler to apply.
+This procedure has the advantage that: (1) only one base value must be established, (2) herds where a significant proportion of the youngstock are sold (primarily meat animals), do not have to separate breeding animals from market livestock until they enter the breeding herd, and (3) it is simpler to apply.